killianmuldoon/doca-platform/docs/guides/dpuservicechain.md

     participant User
     participant DPUServiceChain Controller
     participant ServiceChainSet Controller
+    participant SFC Controller
     participant Target Node

-    User->>DPUServiceChain Controller: Create DPUServiceChain on Host Cluster(references DPUService and DPUServiceInterface) DPUServiceChain Controller->>ServiceChainSet Controller: Sync ServiceChainSet CRD on all DPU clusters ServiceChainSet Controller->>SFC Controller: Create ServiceChain CRD based on nodeSelector SFC Controller->>Target Node: Provision the necessary network configurations on the target node
+    User->>DPUServiceChain Controller: Create DPUServiceChain on Host Cluster(references DPUService and DPUServiceInterface) DPUServiceChain Controller->>ServiceChainSet Controller: Sync ServiceChainSet  on all DPU clusters ServiceChainSet Controller->>SFC Controller: Create ServiceChain  based on nodeSelector SFC Controller->>Target Node: Provision the necessary network configurations on the target node
 ```

 # How to Use DPUServiceChain
-DPUServiceChain CRD example:
+DPUServiceChain example:

-The following YAML manifest defines a DPUServiceChain (CRD) named `example-chain` and refers to one DPUService named `example-service` and 4 DPUServiceInterfaces.
+The following YAML manifest defines a DPUServiceChain named `example-chain` and refers to one DPUService named `example-service` and 4 DPUServiceInterfaces.
 DPUServiceChain will define how the traffic will flow through those DPUServiceInterfaces.

 `DPUServiceInterfaces`